 We’ve set out current implementation activities and dates when further information will be made available.
 This will continue to be updated as work progresses.

 Open access funding

-UKRI is providing up to £46.7 million per year to support the overall implementation of the policy.
+The UK Research and Innovation (UKRI) is providing up to £46.7 million per year to support the overall implementation of the policy.

 Most of this funding is directly allocated to research organisations via a block grant to support open access research articles.

-From January 2024 approximately £3.5 million will be dedicated to supporting open access for long-form outputs via a separate ring-fenced fund.
 The fund will be centrally held by UKRI, and research organisations will apply to UKRI to access it.
 The fund aims to:

-- support open access for the version of record of longform outputs that are in scope of the UKRI open access policy
+- support immediate open access for the version of record of longform outputs that are in scope of the UKRI open access policy

 - seek affordability and support sustainability to achieve open access

 - support a diverse range of research organisations